 How do x-rays work?

 More x-rays pass through softer tissues than harder tissues, so softer areas like gums and cheeks look darker on an x-ray.
 If you put an impenetrable object like a piece of lead between the x-ray machine and the film, no x-rays would get through that spot, and it would leave a totally white impression.
-Similarly, the strong dense enamel of your teeth looks very light on the x-rays, and areas of softer decay look darker.
+Similarly, the strong dense enamel of your teeth looks very light on the dental x-rays, and areas of softer decay look darker.
 Dr. Noel and the staff at AffableCare Dental have been trained to read x-rays to determine if there are any signs of problems.

 Why do I need x-rays?

 Some dental problems are hard or even impossible to see with the naked eye.
-Regular x-rays will help spot problems, and when compared to previous x-rays, will show any unusual changes or developments.
+Regular dental x-rays will help spot problems, and when compared to previous x-rays, will show any unusual changes or developments.
 We want to make the most thorough examination possible so that problems can be addressed and reversed at an early stage.
 This will help preserve your original teeth, and save you the time, trouble and expense of extensive dental problems.

 How often do I need x-rays?

-Dr. Noel will determine how often you need x-rays depending upon your age and your dental history.
+Dr. Noel will determine how often you need dental x-rays depending upon your age and your dental history.
 An adult without a history of dental problems may go two to three years between x-rays, while a child or an adult prone to decay will need them more frequently.

 Are x-rays safe?